Making AI Evaluation Deployment Relevant Through Context Specification: Introduction and Motivation: From Benchmarks to Decision-Grade Evaluation

-A central challenge for these methods is whether the constructs we use to design and develop AI bear a stable relationship to what actually materializes in real-world settings, or whether internal metrics are drifting proxies that fail to account for downstream impacts on people and institutions.
-Constructs that connect well to real-world settings can be leveraged for evaluation, but even formalized constructs such as fairness remain under-examined with respect to whether model-level disparity measures reliably track who benefits or is burdened in the real-world \cite{jacobs_measurement_2021,sap_social_2020,mulligan_this_2019,wallach_position_2025,citation-key}.
-When measures do not faithfully track materialized outcomes, deployment and adoption decisions are effectively being made on numbers that look rigorous but offer weak guidance about when a system is safe to rely on, where it is likely to fail, or which communities will bear the risks.
-Well specified constructs give organizations a stable reference point for assessment, enabling a shift away from trend-driven experimentation toward a clearly articulated destination and set of landmarks for whether, when, and how to deploy AI technologies.
+A central question is whether the constructs used in AI design and development bear a stable relationship to what actually materializes in deployment.
+Even formalized constructs are often left empirically unexamined.
+It is unclear, for example, whether model‑level fairness metrics such as disparity measures can reliably track who benefits or is burdened in practice \cite{jacobs_measurement_2021,sap_social_2020,mulligan_this_2019,wallach_position_2025,citation-key}.
+Since many organizations adopting AI lack dedicated evaluation capabilities they must rely on readily available assessment tools, which are rarely designed for the questions they care about most \cite{yu2026aisafetybenchmarksbenchmark}.
+As a result, deployment and adoption decisions rest on numbers that look rigorous but may offer only weak guidance about particular deployments, including where they are likely to fail, or which communities will bear the risks.